Everything You Need to Know to Visit Lake Atitlan

 No time to read this guide to Lake Atitlan now?
 No worries, pin it for later!

-There are so many things to do on Lake Atitlan, you could easily spend a couple of weeks here and not run out of activities.
-Here are some of the top ones:
+There are so many amazing things to do on Lake Atitlan, you could easily spend a couple of weeks here and continue discovering more gems.

-Many of the guesthouses will have access to their own kayaks you can rent, or if not, they’ll be able to point you in the right direction.
+Many guesthouses will have their own kayaks you can rent, or, if not, they’ll know someone who does.

 Watch the Sunset